 11:30 am: Head to the world-renowned Wild Center, where you can spend the afternoon wandering wildlife exhibits, watching otters swim, and roaming the nature trails.
 Make sure to check out the Wild Walk, the region’s only trail across the treetops.

 4 pm: Spend the afternoon starting a leg of the Tupper Lake Hiking Triad.
 The Adirondacks are known for their hiking challenges, and the most family-friendly of the bunch is this three-mountain effort that's the perfect entry for new hikers.
 Mount Arab, Coney Mountain, and Goodman Mountain are all a short drive from Tupper Lake and range in duration from one to 1.7 miles.

 6 pm: Stop by the Well Dressed Food Company (named no. 1 restaurant in Tupper Lake on TripAdvisor) for a healthy, rejuvenating dinner after your long day of nature exploration.
 Your adventure is far from over, so be sure to hydrate and carb up!

-7:30 pm: It is imperative that you make it to the Adirondack Public Observatory by dusk – you’ll never see a sunset the same!
-Tupper Lake’s state of the art facility is miles and miles away from surrounding city lights, making its stargazing and views of the expansive skyline truly unforgettable.
+7:30 pm: It is imperative that you make it to the Adirondack Sky Center & Observatory by dusk—you’ll never see a sunset the same!
+Tupper Lake’s state-of-the-art facility is miles and miles away from surrounding city lights, making its stargazing and views of the expansive skyline truly unforgettable.
 When it gets dark, explore the above on a more micro level through various telescopes.
-It’s an out of this world (sorry, we had to) experience!
+It’s an out-of-this-world (sorry, we had to) experience!

 10:15 am: Spend the morning relaxing on Little Wolf Beach, considered by many Tupper-ites to be the town’s hidden gem.
 It’s a town run facility for the whole family, with activities like paddle boarding, snorkeling, volleyball and nearby playgrounds for the little ones.